 This might change in the future, but in the meantime there are two handy ways to get around it and upload photos to Instagram from your PC.

-Update: A new version of BlueStacks App Player was released in July that makes it even easier to upload pictures to Instagram, so we've updated this guide accordingly.
+Update: A new version of BlueStacks App Player was released earlier this year that makes it even easier to upload pictures to Instagram, so we've updated this guide accordingly.

 - If you need to spruce up your photos before you upload them to Instagram, check out our list of the best free photo editors

 The Instagram app for Android is superb, and you can run it on your desktop using free Android emulator BlueStacks App Player, enabling you to upload photos to Instagram from your PC or Mac.

 Download and install BlueStacks, then wait a few minutes while the engine starts for the first time.
 Dismiss the tutorial using the cross at the top right, make sure the correct language is selected and tap the arrow button.

 2. Log in and set up BlueStacks